 Personal injuries can occur due a variety of causes, and have the potential to impact every area of your life.
 At Paul Padda Law, our Las Vegas personal injury lawyer understands how these types of injuries can prevent you from working or even being able to participate in social activities and hobbies with your family and friends.
 You are likely to be dealing with mounting medical expenses, and may be facing the prospect of additional treatments now and in the years to come.
-In these situations, we provide the compassionate, experienced legal representation you need, to help ensure you get the total amount you deserve to help with your recovery.
+In these situations, our personal injury lawyer provides the compassionate, experienced legal representation you need, to help ensure you get the total amount you deserve to help with your recovery.

-Get the Professional Help You Need in Filing a Personal Injury Claim
+Get the Help You Need from a Personal Injury Lawyer When Filing a Claim

 The Centers For Disease Control and Prevention (CDC) reports that nearly 30 million people are treated in hospital emergency rooms each year as the result of unintentional personal injuries.
 For close to 150,000 of these people, their injuries prove to be fatal.
 While often attributed as being “accidents,” the fact is that in many of these cases, it is the reckless and negligent actions of others involved which are to blame.